-In all cases, The HOME loan will:
+For non-CHDO developers, the HOME loan will: In all cases, The forgivable HOME loan will:

 - Have a maximum term of 2 years; - Be repayable in full upon sale, refinancing, or transfer of the property or upon maturity, except that repayment will be limited to the net proceeds of a City of Dallas-approved sale to a low-income buyer.
-Net sales proceeds will exclude any portion of the sale proceeds used to repay senior construction debt, return of City of Dallas-recognized developer equity, approved sales costs, and any HOME-assistance transferred to the buyer(s) at closing as direct homebuyer assistance.; and - Be secured with a promissory note, mortgage, and appropriate UCC liens.
-Mortgages will be recorded with the Dallas County Clerk and generally may be subordinate only to an approved amortizing first mortgage.

-Allow for a percentage of proceeds to be retained by the CHDO as CHDO proceeds (as outlined in 24 CFR 92.300 (a) (2)).
+Net sales proceeds will exclude any portion of the sale proceeds used to repay senior construction debt, return of City of Dallas-recognized developer equity, approved sales costs, and any HOME-assistance transferred to the buyer(s) at closing as direct homebuyer assistance.; and - For both CHDO and non-CHDO developers, the HOME loan will: Be secured with a promissory note, mortgage, and appropriate UCC liens.
+Mortgages will be recorded with the Dallas County Clerk and generally may be subordinate only to an approved amortizing first mortgage. - Allow for a percentage of proceeds to be retained by the CHDO as CHDO proceeds (as outlined in 24 CFR 92.300 (a) (2)).
 On a project-by-project basis, CHDO may request to retain proceeds from a HOME-funded project for eligible activities provided the CHDO remains in good standing as a certified CHDO and complies with all contractual obligations as determined in the sole discretion of the City.
 All proceeds retained by a CHDO that are not used in accordance with the contract within two years after being generated must be returned to the City.